-I am fortunate enough to be on both sides of the world and have been with more than 15 Universities as an Industrial Advisory Panel (IAP).
-Recently, I posted this question on my Facebook and received many comments.
+I have been fortunate to be on both sides of the world and have been with more than 15 universities as an industrial advisory panel.
+Several years ago, I posted this question on my Facebook and received many comments.

-“Ego” is one point raised by many and sometimes we didn’t realize until someone pointed the issue.
-It’s an honest view and hard to swallow but it seems to be true.
-We didn’t realize that when many lecturers came back with their Ph.D. on specific domain knowledge, they tend to continue the same work in their University and thus created many silos of research work and sometimes overlapping with each other but have no intention to work as a team.
-Most probably everyone is trying to achieve their own KPI – but as a team, they failed.
+“Ego” is one point raised by many, and sometimes we didn’t realize until someone pointed the issue.
+It’s an honest view and hard to swallow, but it seems true.
+We didn’t know that when many lecturers came back with their Ph.D. on specific domain knowledge, they continued the same work in their University.
+Thus, created many silos of research work and sometimes overlapped with each other and unfortunately had no intention to work in a team.
+Most probably, everyone is trying to achieve their own KPI, but they failed as a team.

-For any R&D activities, they require funding.
-Due to the bad reputation in commercializing their R&D outputs, the Government has been questioning the rationale of giving big funding and what happens to the utilization.
+Any R&D activities require funding.
+Due to the bad reputation in commercializing their R&D outputs, the Government has been questioning the rationale of giving a significant grant.
 Where are the pieces of equipment?
-And when they can’t get the full amount of funding required, the first thing in mind is to reduce the cost by not continuing the maintenance or renew software license.
-In the end, many of the expensive equipment becomes outdated.
+And when they can’t get the total amount of funding required, the first thing in mind is to reduce the cost by not continuing the maintenance or renewing the software license.
+In the end, much of the expensive equipment becomes outdated.

 If the University wants to become an Industry-friendly institution that can attract external parties and become relevant in the future, they need to do the following things:

-- Funding – R&D grant is key for any activities.
-They must make a stand that Universities are not meant to produce commercial products.
-However, they are also not a “journal producer”.
-The R&D output must be feasible enough to become a good prototype so that it can be proven for the industry to take over the commercialisation role.
+- Funding – An R&D grant is critical for any activities.
+They must understand that Universities are not capable of producing commercial products.
+However, they are also not a “journal producer.”
+The R&D output must be feasible enough to become an excellent prototype to hand over to the Industry to take over the commercialisation role.
 We expect the University to finish up to TRL (Technology Readiness Level) 4 (Lab scale development and integration).
 TRL 5 and beyond should be led by the Industry as they move the Lab trial to actual pilot or customer trial.

 - Continuity – Working in a team is far better than working in a silo.
-They should not develop projects for the sake of projects.
 Many good projects go down the drain because there is no continuity.
-Every year, the lecturer needs to create new projects and sometimes the titles are “re-cycle” again with the same objectives.
-If this continues, nothing will be completed.
-Suggestion – think of the theme, the big picture, break into modules, assign to different students/lecturers, integrate them and voila!
+Every year, the lecturer needs to create new projects, and sometimes the titles are “re-cycle” again with the same objectives.
+Nothing can be completed if this thing continues.
+Suggestion – think of the theme, the big picture, break into modules, assign to different students/lecturers, integrate them, and voila!
 You will have a complete prototype by the end of the day.
-One of the main problems is “student come and student go” and many times it will cause void or gap in their work.
-A better way is to get Research Officer to constantly track, compile and manage the overall project.
+One of the main problems is “student come and student go,” and often, it will cause a void or gap in their work.
+A better way is to get Research Officer to track, compile and manage the overall project constantly.

-- Develop a Channel for Industry Inputs – Develop a proper channel such as an online portal for industry to submit their industry problems.
-This will become a constant feed to the “ideas box”.
+- Develop a Channel for Industry Inputs – Develop a proper channel such as an online portal to submit their industry problems.
+It will become a constant feed to the “ideas box.”